Series pieces......that is, pieces issued in sets or series, primarily for the collectors of the early 1920's, are known as 'serienscheine'.

 (The former German colony 'Deutsch Südwestafrika' is now known as Namibia) - mouse over and the fronts should show.....

-Serienscheine notgeld tend to be very colourful and some of the face-values are different to values used for standard monetary denominations......eg) collectors will find notgeld with a face value of 75pf, or 99pf or 80pf etc. They were sometimes issued in unusual shapes...........like the round set of 12 different pieces issued in Eckartsberga (see homepage).
+Serienscheine notgeld tend to be very colourful and some of the face-values are different to values used for standard monetary denominations......eg) collectors will find notgeld with a face value of 75pf, or 99pf or 80pf etc. They were sometimes issued in unusual shapes.....oval, triangular or round like the set of 12 issued in Eckartsberga.
 Many will have little verses or rhymes on them, like the following piece issued in Schmoelln and belonging to a set of 5 pieces:

 Translation of the verse is : If a messenger from the bank Brings you a note of this kind and rank,